Borough of Chorley: History

 The new district was named Chorley, and the borough status previously held by the town was passed to the new district on the day that it came into being, allowing the chair of the council to take the title of mayor, continuing Chorley's series of mayors dating back to 1881.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new, controversially named South Lancashire unitary authority.

 Governance

 Chorley Borough Council, which styles itself "Chorley Council", provides district-level services.
 County-level services are provided by Lancashire County Council.
 Much of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Labour majority control since 2012.

 The first election to the reformed borough council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: